 Another tool that’s not only extremely helpful, but also helps me to understand color better is Colorpicker for data by Tristen Brown.
 Here you can design your own gradients.
 Make sure to make use of the “Visualized” button at the top, which generates a choropleth map with your gradient so that you can see how it might look in use.
 It’s a shame that the map isn’t on the same page as the color picker, but hey, better than nothing.

 In case these two tool don’t help, the Data Color Picker by Erik Kennedy might help.
 You can just define the first and the last color, but it seems to do a good job in finding beautiful color gradients inbetween.

-There are also some advanced tools that are overkill for me, but have their fans, e.g. Colorgorical by Connor Gramazio or the Palette Creator by HCL Wizard.
-Another one is I want hue.
+There are also some advanced tools, e.g. the Palette Creator by HCL Wizard.
+A great one is Colorgorical by Connor Gramazio.
+There’s also I want hue.
 It promises “color for data scientists” and is actually so complicated that it even offers tutorials.
 Definitely not the most easily understandable tool for beginners.
 The use of emojis to rate the differentiation between colors is a nice touch, though:

 Having covered gradients, let’s move on to distinctive color hues: